dahlia-lib/spec/README.md

 ---

-Other languages should implement the following functions:
+Other languages SHOULD implement the following functions:

 Method           | Function
 :---:            | :---: